Tyler Seguin: Dallas Stars (2013–present)

 After blocking a shot on March 12, 2020, one of the final games before the cancelation of the last three weeks of the 2019–20 season due to the COVID-19 pandemic protocols, Seguin suffered two tears in his right vastus lateralis muscle.
 He chose to refrain from lower body workouts during the league pause in the hopes that the injury would resolve itself.
 He finished the season playing all 69 games and recording 17 goals, 33 assists and 50 points.
 His 33 assists and 50 points were most on the team.
 On July 29, during a practice before the Stars' exhibition game against the Nashville Predators, Seguin felt a "pop" in his hip that also caused pain in his knee.
-After playing through the 2020 playoffs, scoring only two goals in 26 games while making it to the 2020 Stanley Cup Finals and losing in six games to the Tampa Bay Lightning, Seguin was told that he had completely torn his acetabular labrum.
+After playing through the 2020 playoffs, scoring only two goals in 26 games while making it to the 2020 Stanley Cup Final and losing in six games to the Tampa Bay Lightning, Seguin was told that he had completely torn his acetabular labrum.
 Due to restrictions surrounding the ongoing pandemic, Seguin's surgery was repeatedly delayed.
 Seguin received a right hip arthroscopy and labral repair on November 2.
 The expected timeline for his rehabilitation and recovery was subsequently adjusted from four to five months, due to the severity of the injury.

 Seguin was activated from the injured reserve on May 3, 2021 making his debut that day and scoring a goal in the Stars' 5–4 overtime loss against Spencer Knight of the Florida Panthers.
 Played three games in the COVID-19 shortened 2020–21 season and recorded two goals and no assists for two points as the Stars missed the playoffs by four points.

 On March 22, 2022, Seguin scored his 300th goal in a 5–3 win over the Edmonton Oilers on Oilers' goaltender Mikko Koskinen.
 Seguin finished the 2021–22 season with 24 goals and 25 assists for 49 points as the Stars returned to the playoffs as a result of their seventh seed finish but the Stars would fall in seven games in the first round to the second-seeded Calgary Flames.
 In the series, Seguin recorded two goals and assists for four points in all seven games.
-After the series ended, it was revealed that Seguin played through a broken foot suffered in Game 1 of the series.
+After the series ended, it was revealed that Seguin played through a broken foot suffered in game one of the series.

 After playing 19 of the first 24 games of the 2024–25 season and recording nine goals and 11 assists for 20 points, it was announced on December 4, 2024, that Seguin would undergo hip surgery to repair a femoral acetabular infringement and labrum, taking him out of the Stars line-up for four-to-six months.
 Seguin returned to the Stars lineup on April 16, 2025, against the Nashville Predators, after not playing in a game since December 1, 2024.
 Seguin started the game, and 16 seconds into his return, he assisted on a goal by Mason Marchment to give the Stars an early 1-0 lead.